qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 where the additional assumption that the total system-bath density matrix can be factorized as :math:`\rho(t) \approx \rho_S(t) \otimes \rho_B`.
 This assumption is known as the Born approximation, and it implies that there never is any entanglement between the system and the bath, neither in the initial state nor at any time during the evolution. *It is justified for weak system-bath interaction.*

 The master equation :eq:`br-nonmarkovian-form-one` is non-Markovian, i.e., the change in the density matrix at a time :math:`t` depends on states at all times :math:`\tau < t`, making it intractable to solve both theoretically and numerically.
-To make progress towards a manageable master equation, we now introduce the Markovian approximation, in which :math:`\rho(s)` is replaced by :math:`\rho(t)` in Eq. :eq:`br-nonmarkovian-form-one`.
+To make progress towards a manageable master equation, we now introduce the Markovian approximation, in which :math:`\rho_S(\tau)` is replaced by :math:`\rho_S(t)` in Eq. :eq:`br-nonmarkovian-form-one`.
 The result is the Redfield equation

 .. math::
    :label: br-nonmarkovian-form-two